-If utilizing this approach, an app is fully compliant with an operating system it is developed for (iOS or Android).
-This way apps are created for each OS separately and use corresponding programming languages (Objective-C or Swift for iOS, Java or Kotlin for Android).
+If utilizing this approach, an app is fully compliant with an operating system (iOS or Android).
+This way, apps are created for each OS separately and use corresponding programming languages (Objective-C or Swift for iOS, Java or Kotlin for Android).

 - Hybrid app development

-Logically, this app type is quicker to develop, also meaning it cost less.
-On the contrary, these apps may concede in appearance, performance, and it is harder to implement complex functionality and support the project easily.
+Logically, this app type is quicker to develop, also meaning it costs less.
+On the contrary, these apps may concede in appearance, and performance, and it is harder to implement complex functionality and support the project easily.

-To sum things up, it highly depends on the app concept and planned functionality what approach to use.
+To sum things up, it highly depends on the app concept and planned functionality and what approach to use.
 In general, it is recommended to develop a mobile app natively since it grants more benefits.
-However, in some cases, hybrid app development could be a great way to proceed with, especially when testing your app idea.
+However, in some cases, hybrid app development could be a great way to proceed, especially when testing your app idea.

-Besides, before the mobile app development stage begins, together with the chosen development vendor you should evaluate 3rd party services and analytics for integration (e.g. Google Analytics, Flurry, Mixpanel, etc.) These tools are used for collecting app performance metrics and data for app improvement and ongoing development.
-These aspects can also influence the way how to develop a mobile app.
+Besides, before the mobile app development stage begins, together with the chosen development vendor, you should evaluate 3rd party services and analytics for integration (e.g., Google Analytics, Flurry, Mixpanel, etc.) These tools are used for collecting app performance metrics and data for app improvement and ongoing development.
+These aspects can also influence the way you develop a mobile app.

 LAUNCH YOUR APP IN THE APP STORE IMAGE TITLE: HOMEPAGES OF UPDATED APP STORE

-Into point: It is a good strategy to develop a mobile app prototype first and test it among the real-user prior to launching it to the app store.
+Into the point: It is a good strategy to develop a mobile app prototype first and test it among the real-user before launching it to the app store.
 This way, you avoid making bigger mistakes, collect user feedback, and make necessary adjustments.

-The app launch is a big step into the real world and you need to make sure that every single detail is in accordance with your plan.
-Here is a checklist of the things you should pay your attention:
+The app launch is a big step into the real world, and you need to make sure that every single detail is in accordance with your plan.
+Here is a checklist of the things you should pay attention to: